1896 (19th June)

 Winfield Spencer was posted to the Far East but Wallis remained in America.
 She began an affair with Argentine diplomat, Felipe de Espil.

 Wallis paid a visit to Paris before sailing to the Far East on the USS Chaumont to be reunited with her husband.

 Wallis began an affair with Count Galeazzo who she met in Beijing.
 She became pregnant and had an abortion.
 The procedure left her unable to have children.

-Wallis returned to the United States but they led separate lives.
+Wallis and her husband returned to the United States but they led separate lives.

 1928 (21st July)

 Wallis married Ernest Aldrich Simpson, a shipping executive, at a register office in Chelsea, London.
 Simpson had divorced his wife to marry Wallis.
 The couple made their home in Mayfair, London.

 Wallis returned to the United States to visit her mother who was ill.

 The Wall Street stock market collapsed and Wallis lost a great deal of money.

 Wallis Simpson met the Prince of Wales at a party hosted by Lady Furness.